patrickcfwhite/project-3/README.md

 ### Planning

 - One of the first discussions which took place was the concept of our app.
-Between us all, we thought a topic that held relevacy was important to consider and with the lockdown having been fully implemented only a few weeks prior, it seemed like a good place to start.
+Between us all, we thought of a topic that held relevancy was important to consider and with the lockdown having been fully implemented only a few weeks prior, it seemed like a good place to start.
 Another key deciding factor was if we wanted our app to limited to just one collection.
 Again, because lockdown limited how much could be accomplished for the public, we decided to challenge ourselves by having a range of collections available.
 Following this, we wanted to make our content as rich as possible for users and we quickly started working on our models and collections.

 ## Backend